 Treasury Management activity is driven by the complex interaction of expenditure and income flows, but the core drivers within the CCFRA's balance sheet are the underlying need to borrow to finance its capital programme, as measured by the capital financing requirement (CFR), which is explored in detail on page 9 of this report, and the level of reserves and balances.
 In addition, day-to-day fluctuations in cash flows due to the timing of grant and council tax receipts and outgoing payments to employees and suppliers have an impact on treasury activities and accordingly are modelled in detail.
 The CCFRA's level of debt and investments is linked to the above elements, but market conditions, interest rate expectations and credit risk considerations all influence the CCFRA's strategy in determining exact borrowing and lending activity.

-Investment returns and borrowing rates are likely to peak by mid-2023 and start to fall by the end of 2023.
-Further rate cuts are expected through 2024 and 2025.
+Investment returns and borrowing rates have most likely peaked, they started to fall in 2024 and further rate cuts are expected through 2025.
 However, many factors can impact that forecast.